Invariant Policy Learning: A Causal Perspective: A Causal Framework for Multi-environment Contextual Bandits

-If we do not observe all the environments, solving the maximin problem \eqref{eq:maximin} is not possible without further assumpions.
+If we do not observe all the environments, solving the maximin problem \eqref{eq:maximin} is impossible without further assumptions.
 A baseline approach to this problem is to pool the data from all training environments and learn a policy that maximizes the policy value ignoring the environment structure.
-We will see in Section~\ref{sec:setting2} that this is indeed optimal if all relevant context variables have been observed.
-If, however, hidden confounding is present, the pooling approach does not necessarily yield an optimal policy and the learnt policy may fail to generalize to unseen test environments.
-In Section~\ref{sec:inv-policy}, we introduce the notion of policy invariance.
-We will show that under certain assumptions, solving the maximin problem \eqref{eq:maximin} amounts to finding an optimal invariant policy which is then guaranteed to generalize across environments.
+We show in Appendix~\ref{app:setting2_continue} that this is indeed optimal if the observed covariates explain all of the environment based distributional shifts in $R$, e.g., if all relevant covariates have been observed.
+However, if for example, hidden variables are present, the pooling approach does not necessarily yield an optimal policy and the learned policy may fail to generalize to unseen test environments.